 Tricia Reeks lives in the bear-infested mountains of Asheville, North Carolina with her mountaineer husband and her two ferocious French bulldogs.
 She is the founder of Meerkat Press, the co-editor of Behind the Mask: An Anthology of Heroic Proportions (a Kirkus Reviews Best Indie Book of 2017) and Love Hurts: A Speculative Fiction Anthology.

 Tell us about how your press was founded.
 Why did you decide to get into publishing? ...Read MoreRead more

 Andy Weir was first hired as a programmer for a national laboratory at age 15 and has been working as a software engineer ever since.
 He is also a lifelong space nerd and a devoted hobbyist of subjects like relativistic physics, orbital mechanics, and the history of manned spaceflight.
 First novel The Martian was a bestseller and was adapted as a popular feature film.
-New novel ...Read MoreRead more
+New novel Artemis is out this ...Read MoreRead more

 Janny Wurts has authored 19 novels, a short fiction collection, and 33 contributions to anthologies.
 Titles include the War of Light and Shadow series; standalones To Ride Hell’s Chasm, Master of White Storm, and Sorcerer’s Legacy; the Cycle of Fire trilogy; and the collaborative Empire trilogy with Raymond E. Feist.

 Her paintings have been featured in NASA’s 25th Anniversary exhibit, Delaware Art Museum, Canton Art Museum, and...Read More